What's in the West-wide Energy Corridor Programmatic EIS

-The West-wide Energy Corridor Programmatic Environmental Impact Statement (PEIS) evaluates potential impacts associated with the designation of corridors on federal land in 11 Western States for oil, gas and hydrogen pipelines and electricity transmission and distribution facilities.
+The West-wide Energy Corridor Programmatic Environmental Impact Statement (PEIS) evaluated potential impacts associated with the designation of corridors on federal land in eleven Western States for oil, gas and hydrogen pipelines and electricity transmission and distribution facilities.

 Summary

 The Energy Policy Act of 2005 (the Act), Public Law 109-58 (H.R.
-6), enacted August 8, 2005, directs the Secretaries of Agriculture, Commerce, Defense, Energy, and the Interior (the Agencies) to designate under their respective authorities corridors on federal land in 11 Western States for oil, gas and hydrogen pipelines and electricity transmission and distribution facilities (energy corridors).
-The Agencies have prepared a draft programmatic environmental impact statement (PEIS) entitled "Programmatic Environmental Impact Statement, Designation of Energy Corridors on Federal Land in the 11 Western States" (DOE/EIS-0386) to address the environmental impacts from the proposed action and no-action alternative.
-Because the proposed action may involve actions in a floodplain or wetland, the draft PEIS will include a floodplain and wetlands assessment and the final PEIS or Record of Decision will include a floodplain statement of findings.
+6), enacted August 8, 2005, directed the Secretaries of Agriculture, Commerce, Defense, Energy, and the Interior (the Agencies) to designate under their respective authorities corridors on federal land in eleven Western States for oil, gas and hydrogen pipelines and electricity transmission and distribution facilities (energy corridors).
+The Agencies prepared a PEIS entitled "Programmatic Environmental Impact Statement, Designation of Energy Corridors on Federal Land in the eleven Western States" (DOE/EIS-0386) to address the environmental impacts from the proposed action and no-action alternative.

 Alternatives Considered in the PEIS